mattrothenberg/use-gauge/README.md

 This function allows you to render arcs of arbitrary length, as expressed by a start angle and end angle.
 A common use-case might be to have two arcs: one as a "background", and another that represents the progress of the gauge.

-You can calculate progress in this scenario by inverting your numerical value with the `scale` function.
+You can calculate progress in this scenario by converting your numerical value to its angle counterpart with the `valueToAngle` function.

 ```tsx
 // Background